 Where Should I Install My Child’s Car Seat?

-Luckily, there are numerous resources online that help you learn the correct way to install your child’s car seat, but the question remains: where in my car should I install the car seat?
+Luckily, there are numerous resources online that help you learn the correct way to install your child’s car seat, but the question remains: where is the safest place in my car to install the car seat?

-Middle is Safest
+Middle is safest… usually

 Modern cars come with a LATCH system to make installation of car seats easier than ever, but often these LATCH anchors are only on the side rear seats, not in the middle.
 (Front seats are never an option for children under 13 years.)
-But studies show that the middle of the rear seat is the safest place for your child—in fact, your child is up to 43% safer when seated in the middle seat, because he is much less likely to suffer injury in case of a side collision.
+Still, a car seat bucked in the middle using a lap and shoulder belt can offer more protection than one attached to an outboard seat using the LATCH system.

 If your car doesn’t have LATCH anchors in the middle seat, you might be tempted to install your car seat in the left or right rear seat instead.
-But attaching an infant or convertible seat to the center position using a lap-shoulder belt, or even a lap-only belt, is perfectly safe, provided that the car seat base doesn’t move more than one inch front-to-back or side-to-side when installed.
-The lap belt only becomes a problem when your child transitions to a booster seat.
-When in an infant or convertible seat, your child is secured with a five-point harness, which is much more important when it comes to child safety than whether your car seat is installed with a lap belt, lap-shoulder belt, or LATCH anchors.
+But attaching an infant or convertible seat to the center position using a lap-shoulder belt (or a lap-only belt) is perfectly safe, provided that the car seat base doesn’t move more than one inch front-to-back or side-to-side when installed.
+HealthyChildren.org reports that the LATCH system and seat-belt install are equally safe, so don’t let that guide your decision.

-Where to Install?
+Where to install?